dotnet/runtime/docs/coreclr/botr/ryujit-tutorial.md

 - `LclVarDsc` represents a local variable, argument or JIT-created temp.
 It has a `gtLclNum` which is the identifier usually associated with the variable in the JIT and its dumps.
 The `LclVarDsc` contains the type, use count, weighted use count, frame or register assignment etc. These are often referred to simply as “lclVars”.
 They can be tracked (`lvTracked`), in which case they participate in dataflow analysis, and have a different index (`lvVarIndex`) to allow for the use of dense bit vectors.
 Only non-address-taken lclVars participate in liveness analysis, though aliased variables can participate in value numbering.

 ### GenTrees
-- A `BasicBlock` is a list of statements (GenTreeStmt nodes)
+- A `BasicBlock` is a list of statements (`Statement`)
-  - It has a pointer to the expression for the statement
+  - It has a pointer to the root expression for the statement
   - Statement nodes share the same base type as expression nodes, though they are really distinct IR objects
-- Each `GenTreeStmt` node points to its expression tree
+- Each `Statement` node points to its root expression tree
   - Each node points to its operands (children), and contains:
     - Oper (the operator for the expression, e.g. GT_ASG, GT_ADD, …)
     - Type (the evaluation type, e.g. GT_INT, GT_REF, GT_STRUCT)